onap/policy-parent/docs/development/devtools/policy-gui-acm-smoke.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.

-.. _clamp-gui-controlloop-smoke-tests:
+.. _clamp-gui-acm-smoke-tests:

 CLAMP GUI Smoke Tests
 ---------------------------
 1. Introduction
 ***************
-The CLAMP GUI for Control Loops is designed to provide a user the ability to interact with the Control Loop Runtime to perform several actions.
+The CLAMP GUI for Automation Compositions is designed to provide a user the ability to interact with the Automation Composition Runtime to perform several actions.

 - Commission new Tosca Service Templates.
 - Editing Common Properties.
 - Decommission existing Tosca Service Templates.
-- Create new instances of Control Loops.
+- Create new instances of Automation Compositions.
-- Change the state of the Control Loops.
+- Change the state of the Automation Compositions.
-- Delete Control Loops.
+- Delete Automation Compositions.

 This document will serve as a guide to do smoke tests on the different components that are involved when working with the GUI and outline how they operate.
 It will also show a developer how to set up their environment for carrying out smoke tests on the GUI.